Exploring the Pitti Palace & Boboli Gardens in Florence: A Visitor's Guide

 The Rococo Kaffeehaus is on the eastern edge of the gardens, and its terrace looks out over Florence.
 You may think its German name odd for a pavilion in a Italian garden, but it was commissioned by the palace's then-owner Grand Duke Peter Leopold of Habsburg-Lorraine, who later became Emperor Leopold II of the Austro-Hungarian Empire.
 Not far from the Kaffeehaus, the Neptune Fountain by Stoldo Lorenzi (1565) shows Neptune standing on a rock surrounded by Tritons and Sirens.

 Above Neptune's watery setting is Abbondanza, the enormous statue of Plenty, begun by Giambologna and completed by Pietro Tacca in 1637.
-Beyond, at the far edge of the Boboli is Palazzina della Meridiana, home of the Costume Gallery.
+Beyond, at the far edge of the Boboli is Palazzina della Meridiana, home of the Museum of Costume and Fashion.
 Look in the adjoining Giardino del Cavaliere for the monkey fountain.
 On this terrace above the ramparts, Italy's first potatoes were grown.

 Leading from the wide open space below, the Viottolone cuts a straight promenade to the other end of the gardens, an impressive alley of tall cypresses on either side of which are stands of chestnut, cork oaks, and parasol pines.
 The Viottolone leads downhill to the Piazzale del Isolotto, an oval piazza with an island and Giambologna's Oceanus (the original is in the Bargello).
 A long promenade borders the palace's west wing, leading past the Orangerie and several small gardens to the Amphitheater, opposite the southeast façade.
 This area was the quarry where stone was cut to build the palace, and was later made into an amphitheater and used by the Grand Duke to stage spectacles.
 The obelisk is from Egypt and the granite basin from Rome.